RoganDawes/LOGITacker/README.md

 *Note: The detection logic currently does not allow to change keystroke injection scripts, based on detected OS.
-The current goal is to collect fingerprints of different OS's to obtain more information which could help to distinguish same as reliable and fine-grained as possible.
+The current goal is to collect fingerprints of different OS's to obtain more information which could help to distinguish them as reliable and fine-grained as possible.
 The logic currently used to make a guess on the OS is
 here: https://github.com/RoganDawes/LOGITacker/blob/USB_host_enum/logitacker/logitacker_usb.c#L479*

 # 1 feature summary